EAVi/Ninja/Ninja/data/LEVELREADME.txt

 	Player Spawn Y - ""
 	Song - check the SFX/MUS folder to see what you like.

-	*The spawn position will not be read for any file that isn't the first level of the zone, but is still needed in the file so put some number in there, I personally prefer putting "255 255" and making that on it's own line.
+	*The spawn position is a respawn point if you fall off the map, it is also the starting position for the first level.
 -----------------------------
 2) Backgrounds (8 arguments,  10 bytes)
 	Texture Number - there's currently 11 bgs to choose from: